Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 360         handle_statement(t.parser, curop, statement)
 361     t.parser.macroops[t[3]] = curop
 ```
-When the *def macroop* block is found,
+When the *def macroop* block is encountered,
 it invokes one of *p_macroop_def* function
 based on the format of macroop block
 (depending on the tokens comprising of the def block).